Alien-Eye/BalanceBall2-PrivacyPolicy/index.md

   - Unity Authentication is a service that helps us identify players, enabling us to provide services like Cloud Save and Remote Configurations.
   - Unity Authentication collects users’ personal identifiers for app functionality and account management.
   - Data is encrypted in transit.
-  - Users' game profiles and their associated data can be deleted.
-Visit the [Balance Ball 2-Data Deletion website](https://alien-eye.github.io/BalanceBall2-DataDeletionResource/).
+  - Users' game profiles and their associated data cannot be deleted.
   - For more information on the privacy practices of Unity Authentication, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)